 HashedIn announces a strategic partnership with Snowflake

-According to Vimal Venkatram, Country Manager for India, Snowflake, "HashedIn Technologies has been recognised as one of India's best organisations to work for in IT in 2020 - and that speaks volumes of their culture.
+"HashedIn Technologies has been recognised as one of India's best organisations to work for in IT in 2020 - and that speaks volumes of their culture.
 Happy employees will keep customers at the heart of everything they do, which is what Snowflake is all about.
-I'm excited to partner with a company of similar values to Snowflake and look forward to growing our successes alongside HashedIn."
-According to Sripathi Krishnan, CTO, HashedIn Technologies, "Our enterprise customers are increasingly looking to move data warehouse workloads to Snowflake.
+I'm excited to partner with a company of similar values to Snowflake and look forward to growing our successes alongside HashedIn," said Vimal Venkatram, Country Manager for India, Snowflake.
+"Our enterprise customers are increasingly looking to move data warehouse workloads to Snowflake.
 With HashedIn's rich experience in data engineering, and Snowflake's unique, built-for-the-cloud architecture, this partnership will help us reach out to a wider set of enterprise customers.
-We look forward to showcase our common values through our partnership and give importance to the true value of data."
-About Snowflake Snowflake's Cloud Data Platform shatters the barriers that have prevented organisations of all sizes from unleashing the true value from their data.
-Thousands of customers deploy Snowflake to advance their businesses beyond what was once possible.
-Snowflake equips organisations with a single, integrated platform that offers the data warehouse built for the cloud and a core architecture to enable many types of data workloads, including a single platform for developing modern data applications.
-About HashedIn Technologies HashedIn is an IT services and consulting company that builds intelligent SaaS solutions.
-With nearly a decade of SaaS expertise, HashedIn has built a technological empire of 225+ robust solutions for 165+ clients worldwide, including companies like Honeywell, NetApp, Nutanix, Aruba, Curefit, and many more.
-To learn about our Intelligent SaaS solutions, visit: www.hashedin.com Logo: https://mma.prnewswire.com/media/1015155/HashedIn_Logo.jpg PWR PWR
+We look forward to showcase our common values through our partnership and give importance to the true value of data," said Sripathi Krishnan, CTO, HashedIn Technologies.

 ALSO READ